Japanese Prime Minister orders investigation into controversial Unification Church - NewsBreak

 Sri Lankan lawmakers vote to trim presidential powers

-COLOMBO, Sri Lanka (AP) — Sri Lankan lawmakers have overwhelmingly approved a constitutional amendment that trims the powers of the president, a key demand of protesters who are seeking political reforms and solutions to the country’s economic crisis.
-The amendment transfers some presidential powers, including the appointment of officials, to a constitutional council comprising lawmakers and respected non-politicians.
-The council will recommend candidates to the president for appointment.
-The government says the changes will help ensure the independence of the judiciary and public service.
-Sri Lanka is facing an unprecedented economic crisis and public protests demanding reforms to ensure transparency and accountability.
+COLOMBO, Sri Lanka (AP) — Sri Lankan lawmakers overwhelmingly approved a constitutional amendment on Friday that trims the powers of the president, a key demand of protesters who are seeking political reforms and solutions to the country’s economic crisis.
+Debate on the bill began on Thursday, and on...

 Comments / 0